vimagora/murders/README.txt

 wrangle-data - creates a derived dataset and saves an R object in rda directory

-analysis - generates a plot and saves it to the figs directory
+analysis - generates a plot and saves it to the figs directorytest